EleutherAI/lm-evaluation-harness/README.md

 This will write out one text file for each task.

+## Advanced Usage

+We support wildcards in task names, for example you can run all of the machine-translated lambada tasks via `--task lambada_openai_mt_*`.

+We currently only support one prompt per task, which we strive to make the "standard" as defined by the benchmark's authors.
+If you would like to study how varying prompts causes changes in the evaluation score, check out the [BigScience fork](https://github.com/bigscience-workshop/lm-evaluation-harness) of this repo.
+We are currently working on upstreaming this capability to `main`.

 ## Implementing new tasks

 To implement a new task in the eval harness, see [this guide](./docs/task_guide.md).